unkiwii/dotfiles/README.md

 * **install.sh** : Script to install all files of this repo in a linux platform.
 * **install_android.sh** : Script to install files on an Android device.
 * **mlessnau.vim** : A dark theme for vim and gvim.
-* **project.tmuxrc.template** : Template to create a function in bash that creates a new tmux session.
+* **projects.tmuxrc** : Functions for bash that creates a new tmux session for a given project.
 * **project.vimrc.template** : A .vimrc file to load per project.
-Copy this file to your project folder and configure it.
+Copy this file to your project folder, rename it to `.project.vimrc` and configure it.
 * **tmux.conf** : Configuration file for tmux.
 * **unkiwii.vim** : A dark theme for vim and gvim.
 * **vimrc** : Global configuration file for vim and gvim.